dkstiler/wireguard-mistborn/README.md

 # Troubleshooting

 Once you're connected to Wireguard you should see .mistborn domains and the internet should work as expected.
 Be sure to use http (http://home.mistborn).
-Wireguard is the encrypted channel so we're not bothering with TLS certs.
+Wireguard is the encrypted channel so there's usually no need to bother with TLS certs (WebRTC functionality and some mobile apps require TLS so it is available).
 Here are some things to check if you have issues:

 See if any docker containers are stopped:
 ```